 Memphis Divorce Lawyer

 Divorce is the legal process whereby a marriage is terminated and the parties are no longer considered a married couple.
 Whether a divorce is uncontested (meaning that both parties want the marriage to end and agree on all issues) or is contested and must be litigated in court, most will agree that the divorce process can be time-consuming, emotionally-draining, and potentially disadvantageous to one spouse or the other.

 Are you considering filing for divorce in Tennessee?
 Doing so without the advice and counsel of an experienced Memphis divorce attorney can result in your personal and financial future being adversely affected.
-Douglass & Runger, Attorneys at Law, can help ensure that your legal interests and rights are protected throughout the divorce process.
+Douglass & Runger, PLLC, Attorneys at Law, can help ensure that your legal interests and rights are protected throughout the divorce process.

 Types of Divorce in Tennessee

 In Tennessee, a divorce can be either uncontested or contested.
 In an uncontested divorce, the spouses both agree that the marriage can no longer continue due to irreconcilable differences and both spouses agree as to how their affairs should be wound up.
 This means that the parties in an uncontested divorce will need to agree on matters such as:

 - Property division and division of the marital assets;